-Located in the formidable shadow of the spectacular Coast Mountains just two hours north of Vancouver, Whistler remains one of North America’s favorite winter pastimes.
-The gabled alpine village is named after the distinctive marmots that let out high-pitched screams, which is fitting because Whistler is a place where you enjoy truly unique natural beauty and a mountain lifestyle for an escape like nowhere else.
-This is especially true when the colder months roll around and the famed Whistler-Blackcomb ski resort puts forth a world-class skiing and snowboarding experience, so much so that is was chosen as the venue of the famed 2010 Winter Olympics.
+Located in the formidable shadow of the spectacular Coast Mountains just two hours north of Vancouver, Whistler remains one of North America‘s favorite winter pastimes.
+The gabled alpine village is named after the distinctive marmots that let out high-pitched screams, which is fitting because Whistler is a place where you enjoy the truly unique natural beauty and a mountain lifestyle for an escape like nowhere else.
+This is especially true when the colder months roll around and the famed Whistler-Blackcomb ski resort puts forth world-class skiing and snowboarding experience, so much so that it was chosen as the venue of the famed 2010 Winter Olympics.

 The pedestrian-only Whistler Village lies at the base of the two majestic mountains and offers everything to satisfy your food and shopping cravings, the perfect place to refresh and refuel after a long day on the slopes.
-Locals pride themselves on their contrasting nature between Aspen’s mink-wearing clientele, and instead relish in the friendly and genuine atmosphere that sweeps through the village.
+Locals pride themselves on their contrasting nature between Aspen’s mink-wearing clientele and instead relish in the friendly and genuine atmosphere that sweeps through the village.
 With that being said, there’s certainly no shortage of luxe lodging and fine dining experiences.
 Whistler perfectly straddles the line between thrill and relaxation, where you can unleash your wild side while creating a lifetime’s worth of memories.
 In Whistler, you’ll find adventures that both challenge and inspire, or you can opt to relax and soak in the scenery.

 Where to Stay